94 North End,

 No one has favorited this theater yet

-Films were screened as part of the variety programme from the early days, and in 1930, the Empire Theatre became a full time cinema, when it opened with Cliff Edwards in "What Price Melody?" and Bob Steele in "At the Rainbow’s End".
-Variety was still performed on the stage, and from September 1938, the Empire Theatre became part of the Moss Empires theatres chain and returned to live variety shows, showing films only on a Sunday.
+Films were screened as part of the variety programme from the early days, and in 1930, the Empire Theatre became a full time cinema and was equipped with a Western Electric(WE) sound system, when it opened with Cliff Edwards in "What Price Melody?" and Bob Steele in "At the Rainbow’s End".
+It was operated by Metropolitan and Provincial Cinematograph Theatres Ltd. Variety was still performed on the stage, and from September 1938, the Empire Theatre became part of the Moss Empires theatres chain and returned to live variety shows, showing films only on a Sunday.

 Taken over by the Hyams brothers in February 1946, it played its final live show "Soldiers in Skirts" on 9th May 1953.
 The Hyams brothers had already taken over the former Hippodrome Theatre at Rushey Green, Catford and converted it to cinema use as the Eros Cinema, and they did the same at the Empire Theatre, Croydon.